-Federal officials urged those still left in New Orleans to leave for their own safety.
-Large-scale evacuations were completed at the Superdome (search) and Convention Center.
+Air and boat crews searched flooded neighborhoods for survivors, and federal officials urged those still left in New Orleans to leave for their own safety.

-The death toll across the Gulf Coast was not known.
+With large-scale evacuations completed at the Superdome (search) and Convention Center, the death toll was not known.
 But bodies were everywhere: floating in canals, slumped in wheelchairs, abandoned on highways and medians and hidden in attics.

-"I think it's evident it's in the thousands," Health and Human Services Secretary Michael Leavitt said Sunday on CNN, echoing predictions by city and state officials last week.
+"I think it's evident it's in the thousands," Health and Human Services Secretary Michael Leavitt said Sunday in a televised interview, echoing predictions by city and state officials last week.
+The U.S. Public Health Service said one morgue alone, at a St. Gabriel prison, expected 1,000 to 2,000 bodies.

-Violence boiled over when 14 contractors on their way to help plug the breech in the 17th Street Canal came under fire as they traveled across a bridge under police escort, said John Hall, a spokesman for the Army Corps of Engineers.
+In Sunday's bridge confrontation, 14 contractors on their way to help plug the breech in the 17th Street Canal were traveling across the Danziger Bridge under police escort when they came under fire, said John Hall, a spokesman for the Army Corps of Engineers.
 Police shot at eight people carrying guns, killing five or six, Deputy Police Chief W.J.
 Riley said.
 None of the contractors was injured, authorities said.

 "I've got some firefighters and police officers that have been pretty much traumatized," Mayor Ray Nagin said.
 "And we've already had a couple of suicides, so I am cycling them out as we speak. ...
 They need physical and psychological evaluations."

 Hundreds of thousands of people already have been evacuated, seeking safety in Texas, Tennessee and other states.
+The first group of refugees who will take shelter in Arizona arrived Sunday in Phoenix.
 With more than 230,000 already in Texas, Gov. Rick Perry ordered emergency officials to begin preparations to airlift some of them to other states that have offered help.

 What will happen to the refugees in the long term was not known.

-Amid the tragedy, about two dozen people gathered in the French Quarter for the Decadence Parade (search), an annual Labor Day gay celebration.
+Amid the tragedy, about two dozen people gathered in the French Quarter for the Decadence Parade, an annual Labor Day gay celebration.
 Matt Menold, 23, a street musician wearing a sombrero and a guitar slung over his back, said: "It's New Orleans, man.
 We're going to celebrate."

 In New Orleans' Garden District, a woman's body lay at the corner of Jackson Avenue and Magazine Street — a business area with antique shops on the edge of blighted housing.
 The body had been there since at least Wednesday.
 As days passed, people covered the corpse with blankets or plastic.